yianni-ververis/qlik-sense-wordpress-plugin/readme.txt

 3. Add the shortcodes with the object ids to your post

 == Changelog ==

+= 1.1.7 =
+* Add "Port" and "Secure" in the options so we can connect to Qlik Sense Desktop

 = 1.1.6 =
 * The variable qs_appid is added to store the value from the custom field appid.
 The custom field is used to be able to use a separate app for each page.